brinsleylogic/pixi-spriter/README.md

 ## Performance

-Need to benchmark and optimise.
+Still need to benchmark and optimise.